ROOPAVATHY/ROOPAVATHY/README.md

 - 👋 Hi, I’m @ROOPAVATHY
-- 👀 I’m interested in C,SQL.
+- 👀 I’m interested in C,SQLand Python.
 - 🌱 I’m currently learning Data Analytics
 - 💞️ I’m looking to collaborate on Data Analytics
 - 📫 How to reach me 8939768267